switz/driver/README.md

   </Button>
 ```

-Now instead of tossing ternary statements and if else and tracking messy variables, all of your ui state can be derived through a simpler and concise state-machine inspired function.
+Now instead of tossing ternary statements and if else and tracking messy declarations, all of your ui state can be derived through a simpler and concise state-machine inspired function.

 ## Code this replaces